Spartronics4915/Vision/BuildRaspi.md

 * for FAT32 thumbdrives, the desktop environment can be used to mount and eject.
 In this case, the contents are found under `/media/pi`.
+Via CLI: `sudo mount /dev/sda1 /media/usb -o umask=000`.
+You might need to `sudo mkdir /media/usb`.
+It's possible that support for "exfat" (large-file FAT) isn't present on the system.
+Install via:
+  `sudo apt-get install exfat-fuse exfat-utils`.
+Finally, remember that portable FAT doessn't have user permissions (or any security for that matter).
+  Get used to all files being owned by root, etc.
 * if you have a ext4 thumbdrive, you may need to manually mount it:
    `sudo mount /dev/sda1 /mnt/usbdrive`. (you might need to mkdir) If you don't know the device id: `lsblk`.
 * remember to eject/umount the thumbdrive!
-* it's possible that support for "exfat" (large-file FAT) isn't present on the system.
-To `sudo apt-get install exfat-fuse exfat-utils`.

 #### FRCVision-rPi services